EghdamiKerg/FODI/README.md

 6.  **Run the executable with desired parameters:**
     Execute the program from the terminal, providing the necessary parameters.

-    **Example Usage:**
+## Example Usage

 To run the overlap detection tool with the provided sample data, use the following parameters:

     ```bash
     ./firstCodeBlocksProject -j 0 -d /path/to/ecoli.fastq -o output.can -w owrk -x 0 -n 100 -a 2000 -t 8